 UP NEXT

-UIndy has a quick turnaround and travels to Springfield, MO, to face the Drury Panthers tomorrow, Friday, Jan.
+UIndy has a quick turnaround and travels to Springfield, Mo., to face the Drury Panthers tomorrow, Friday, Jan.
 23, at 8:45 p.m.
 ET.